Simply Beautiful | Simply Delicious

 ProcedureGrease bottom of 9 inch springform pan; sprinkle with 1 tablespoon matzo meal and set aside.
 With food processor or blender, grind almonds until fine; set aside.
 Measure figs and apricots into same food processor bowl or blender container; process or blend until finely chopped.
 Add back ground almonds along with 2/3 cup matzo meal, orange peel, and cinnamon; process to combine well.
 Set aside.

 Preheat oven to 350°F. In large mixer bowl, beat egg whites on low speed until foamy.
 Add cream of tartar and salt; beat until stiff peaks form.
 Set aside.
 In another large mixer bowl, beat egg yolks on low speed about 5 minutes; gradually add sugar, beating about 5 minutes more or until very thick and lemon-colored.
 Stir in fig-apricot mixture.
 Then, fold about 1/3 egg whites into this mixture.
 Then, turn this mixture into bowl with remaining whites, and fold together until well combined.
 Turn into prepared springform pan, and spread evenly.

-Bake at 350°F for 30 to 35 minutes or until done.
+Bake at 350°F for 30-35 minutes or until done.
 Cool in pan, 10 minutes, then, remove sides and cool completely.
 In a small pan, heat preserves until thinned and brush onto top.

 NUTRITION FACTS (per serving)Calories 230 (33% from Fat); Total Fat 9g; Saturated Fat 1g; Trans Fat -0-g; Cholesterol 105mg; Sodium 85mg; Potassium 200mg; Carbohydrate 33g; Sugar 24g; Dietary Fiber 3g; Protein 7g;